-Research undertaken prior to entry to a medical virology training programme medical virology training programme, can apply to have this period recognised towards an entry on the Specialist Register.
+Research undertaken prior to entry to a medical virology training programme

+Trainees who have undertaken a period of research that includes clinical or laboratory work directly relevant to the medical virology curriculum, prior to entering a medical virology training programme can apply to have this period recognised towards an entry on the Specialist Register.
 However, as the research is unlikely to have been prospectively approved by the GMC, the route of entry to the Specialist Register will be through the CESR.